Westie Rescue of Orange County & Beyond

 First, we have our vet perform a skin scraping to determine the presence of yeast, bacteria, or staph.
 In most cases, we also administer vet prescribed antibiotics orally for 2-4 weeks, depending on the severity of the infection.

 All dogs are different, and their response time varies, so antibiotics could be administered for longer periods.
 Cephalexin, Clavamox, and Baytril are broad spectrum antibiotics that are used to treat bacterial infections and Ketoconazole is a synthetic antifungal drug used to prevent and treat skin and fungal infections.
 We often use Ketaconazole for the first few weeks.
 Ketoconazole inhibits the growth of fungal organisms by interfering with the formation of the fungal cell wall.
 The medications that we use are prescribed by our vet.
+Depending on the fungus and depending on the dose used, Ketoconazole may kill the fungus or just inhibit its ability to reproduce.
+We normally use ½ or ¼ tablet twice a day, depending on the severity of the condition.

 It is best to avoid using Ketoconazole in patients with pre-existing liver disease or with decreased platelet (blood clotting cell) levels.
 We prefer to avoid using any antihistamines while the Ketoconozole is being given.
 Click here to read about the uses, precautions and side effects.